-3) Once a new stem or two along with leaflets have formed and you can see a reasonable amount of root growth you can remove everything from the cup of water.
-Cut the new growth free from the previous stem and leaflets (which you can then discard) and pot up into a potting medium.
-Within a few months there will be many more new stems growing and your new Umbrella Grass plants will already be quite a substantial size.
+3) Once a new stem, or two, along with leaflets have formed and you can see a reasonable amount of root growth you can remove everything from the cup of water.
+Cut the new growth free from the previous stem and leaflets (which you can then discard) and pot up into a potting compost.
+Within a few months there will be many more new stems growing and your new Umbrella Grass plant will already be quite a substantial size.

 Speed of Growth

-Umbrella Grass grows quickly when it's warm, light and ample water is provided, this is great when you are propagating these plants or if you want something to fill a space quickly.
+Umbrella Grass grows quickly when it's warm, light and ample water is provided.
+This is great when you are propagating or if you want something to fill a space quickly.
 It will slow down or stop growing completely when Winter arrives.

 Height / Spread